Transaction graphs

 Note:

-• Transaction summary metrics cannot be merged with other metrics.
+• Transaction summary metrics cannot be combined with other metrics.
 As a result, when this grid is selected, all other metrics and graph view options are unavailable.

 • This page is only available as a grid; no graph view is available.